UBC-MDS/exploratory-data-viz/chapters/en/slides/module5/module5_01.md

 <img src="/module5/broken-axis.png" width="70%"></img>
 </center>

-Notes: In this module we will also visit a few best practices in visualization design and learn why they are effective.
+Notes: In this module, we will also visit a few best practices in visualization design and learn why they are effective.

 We can see one of these on this slide.
 Breaking the value axis of a chart can lead to that the differences between the values look much bigger than they are.

-In the left chart of this slide the value axis is broken resulting in the top bar being only 1.5x longer than the second longest bar when the difference is in fact more than 5x as can be seen in the right most chart.
+In the left chart of this slide, the value axis is broken resulting in the top bar being only 1.5x longer than the second-longest bar when the difference is in fact more than 5x as can be seen in the right-most chart.

 This example is from [an article in The Economist where they critique